HeardLibrary/linked-data/vanderbot/README.md

 python vanderbot.py -P working -C wikidata-credentials.txt
 ```

 Credentials file called `wikidata-credentials.txt` is in the current working directory.
+Logging will be to the standard output console.

 ----